mtb-za/landscape_evolution_short_course/README.md

 This repository was created following a short course in Numerical Modelling using Landscape Evolution as an Example which was held at [Nelson Mandela Metropolitan University](http://www.nmmu.ac.za) during the 2 - 5 May 2016.
-The course was presented by [Prof Jean Braun](jeaun.braun@ujf-grenoble.fr) of Université Grenoble Alps.
+The course was presented by [Prof Jean Braun](jeaun.braun@ujf-grenoble.fr) of [Université Grenoble Alps](http://www.univ-grenoble-alpes.fr/en/)' Institute of Earth Sciences ([ISTerre](https://isterre.fr/?lang=en)).

-The `./notebook/` folder contains my own notes, written in the notebook during the course as to how some of the stuff works.
-It also contains the code, (in Python) at least as far as we went with it.
-This will generate a simple model either with a central peak or a east-west ridge.
+The [notebook](./notebook/) folder contains my own notes, written in a jupyter notebook during the course as to how some of the stuff works.
+It also contains Python code, at least as far as we went with it.
+This will generate a simple model either with a central peak or a east-west ridge, and show the effect of including diffusion off hillslopes.
+More extensive notes and lecture slides compiled by Prof Braun can be found [here](../notes/), although I think I managed to get most of it.

-If you just want some code to run (without much in the way of explanation), have a look in the `./scripts/` folder.
+If you just want some code to run (without much in the way of explanation), have a look in the [scripts](./scripts/) folder. `cyc_fastscape.py` will generate a ridgeline, `fastscape.py` will generate a central peak.
+Example scripts, written by Prof Braun are located in [another folder](./braun_scripts/).
+There are versions in Python, R, Fortran 90, and SciLab (which is a MatLab clone, and should work in the standard Matlab IDE).

-If you have a use for this sort of modelling, Prof Braun has made a Fortran programme available, called FastScape.
-This uses Paraview for visualisation.
+If you have a use for this sort of modelling, Prof Braun has made a Fortran programme available, called [FastScape](./braun_scripts/fastscape.tar.gz).
+For information on getting this working, please [contact him](jeaun.braun@ujf-grenoble.fr), since I have not tried using this yet.
+It uses [ParaView](http://www.paraview.org/) for visualisation.